k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 4. To find a field, populate the **Search** bar in order to filter the tasks by the searched value.

-The TDM GUI displays a list of icons next to each task record:
+The TDM Portal displays a list of icons next to each task record:

 - ![task icon](images/execute_task_icon.png)[Execute Task](26_task_execution.md).
 - ![task icon](images/hold_task_icon.png) [Hold Task](26_task_execution.md#holding-task-execution), set the task on-hold temporarily.